Be Safe • Be Respectful • Be Responsible

 The safety and security of your child is our highest priority, and we are committed to providing a safe learning environment for your child.
 If you have any questions or concerns, please contact your child's principal.

 Cincinnati Public Schools' goal for students who misbehave is to place them in the Alternative to Suspension (A2S) program or the Alternative to Expulsion (A2E) program.
-However, if the student fails to comply with the rules of either program, the student will be suspended or expelled.
 Some discipline cases may lead to immediate suspension or expulsion.